MicroEJ/docs/ApplicationDeveloperGuide/javaTime.rst

 - Non-ISO chronologies are not present (`Hijrah`, `Japanese`, `Minguo`, `ThaiBuddhist`).
 The overwhelming majority of applications use the ISO calendar system.
 Applications still have the option to introduce their own chronologies.
 - No formatting or parsing methods (methods ``parse``, ``format``, ``getDisplayName``, ``ofLocale``).
-- The default zone-rules provider is not ``TzdbZoneRulesProvider``.
+- The default zone-rules provider does not use `IANADatabase`_.
 This provider loads zone rules from a local TZDB database and it consumes a significant amount of RAM.
-We plan to add this support in a specific Add-on Library at a later time.
+We plan to add this support shortly.
+- Removed the method ``ZoneRulesProvider.registerProvider(ZoneRulesProvider provider)``.
+The unique provider is defined with the constant ``java.time.zone.DefaultZoneRulesProvider``.
 - Static methods in interfaces are not supported and were removed or moved (see below).
 - Default methods in interfaces are not supported and were removed (pulled down in concrete types).
 - Removed static methods ``TemporalAdjusters.ofDateAdjuster(UnaryOperator<LocalDate> dateBasedAdjuster)`` and ``WeekFields.of(Locale locale)``.